John Mortimer: Personal life

-Penelope Fletcher, better known as Penelope Mortimer, met the barrister and writer John Mortimer while still married to Charles Dimont and pregnant with their last child.
+Penelope Fletcher, better known as Penelope Mortimer, met John Mortimer while still married to Charles Dimont and pregnant with their last child.
 Fletcher married Mortimer on 27 August 1949, the same day her divorce from Dimont became absolute.
 Together they went on to have a son, Jeremy Mortimer, and a daughter, Sally Silverman.
 The unstable marriage inspired work by both writers, of which Penelope's novel, The Pumpkin Eater (1962), later made into a film of the same name, is best known.
 The couple divorced in 1971 and he married Penelope Gollop in 1972.
 They had two daughters, Emily Mortimer (1971), and Rosie Mortimer (1984).
 He and his second wife lived in the Buckinghamshire village of Turville Heath.
 The split with his first wife had been bitter, but they were on friendly terms by the time of her death in 1999.